ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 - Click-to-start and click-to-finish measurement interface (no need to hold mouse)
   - Snap Points controls at the top of the panel with a percent opacity slider (debounced)
 - Intelligent snapping to anchor points, edges, midpoints, bounding box corners, and centers
+- Ability to toggle snapping by point type (Anchor, Midpoint, Edge, Corner, Center, Intersection) in the Measure panel
 - Real-time distance, ΔX, ΔY, and angle calculations
 - Visual measurement line with perpendicular extensions
 - Configurable snap point visualization with opacity control